Create a metric set and add a filter

 Drag measure to canvas

-By default, the measure is displayed in a table visualization beside a Data Analysis Panel.
-The table visualization shows a single aggregated value because no hierarchies have been specified yet.
+By default, the first data you choose is displayed in a table visualization beside a Data Analysis Panel.
+There is a single aggregated total value because no hierarchies have been added to group it.

 Drag hierarchies